-- Establishing a "no contact" directive prohibiting the parties involved from communicating with each other; - Changing an individual's on-campus residency, dining, or transportation arrangements; - Special parking arrangements; - Assistance in finding alternative housing; - Changing an individual's student or employee status or job responsibilities, or location; - Changing an individual's work or class schedule; - Providing academic accommodations or providing assistance with academic issues; - Providing security escorts; - Providing a temporary cell phone; - Access to counseling and medical services; - Making information about protective orders and criminal no contact orders available and providing assistance with respect to obtaining and enforcing such orders; - Assistance in identifying an advocate to help secure additional resources or assistance, including off-campus and community advocacy, support, and services, legal assistance, visa and immigration assistance, and student financial aid.
+- Establishing a "no contact" directive prohibiting the parties involved from communicating with each other: - Changing an individual's on-campus residency, dining, or transportation arrangements; - Special parking arrangements; - Assistance in finding alternative housing; - Changing an individual's student or employee status or job responsibilities, or location; - Changing an individual's work or class schedule; - Providing academic accommodations or providing assistance with academic issues; - Providing security escorts; - Providing a temporary cell phone; - Access to counseling and medical services; - Making information about protective orders and criminal no contact orders available and providing assistance with respect to obtaining and enforcing such orders; - Assistance in identifying an advocate to help secure additional resources or assistance, including off-campus and community advocacy, support, and services, legal assistance, visa and immigration assistance, and student financial aid.

 The University determines which measures are appropriate for a particular individual on a case-by-case basis.
 Such measures will vary based on the particular facts and circumstances, including, but not limited to, the specific need expressed by the individual, the age of the individuals involved, the severity or pervasiveness of the allegations, any continuing effects on the individual, whether the complainant and respondent share the same residence hall, dining hall, class, transportation, or job location, and whether other judicial measures have been taken to protect the complainant.
-Supportive measures must be the least restrictive means available to accomplish the support of all parties.
 The Title IX Coordinator will be responsible for determining what measures will be put in place.
-Complainant, respondent, or witnesses may request an appeal review of supportive measure decisions.
-Parties may also request revisions to supportive measures if circumstances change in the subsequent time after the initial supportive measures were issued.